Kavan (film): Production

-Filming

-The first schedule commenced on 11 July 2016.
-It is also revealed that, the script is co-written by Kabilan Vairamuthu along with Anand's favourite duo, Suresh and Balakrishnan.
-As of 29 August 2016, it is said to be 40% complete from around 30 days of shoot.
-The second schedule has started recently in Chennai and the team has been canning a few scenes in T. Nagar, Chennai which involves Vijay Sethupathi and T. Rajendar.
-Madonna Sebastian will also be a part of this schedule and she's expected to join the sets very soon after these.
-This schedule is likely to go on for another 2 weeks and the makers are planning to complete the entire shoot portion by the month of October but since they need to complete over 50% of the film, the possibility of wrapping the shoot portion before October is less, adds source.
+The first schedule commenced on 11 July 2016, and was completed by August 2016.
 The title Kavan was revealed in late October 2016.
-Regarding the decision to choose this title, Anand said, "We chose 'Kavan', which means 'catapult', because it perfectly suits the story line, which involves a hero aiming for his target, and also sounded good."
+Regarding the decision to choose this title, Anand said that the term, which means a catapult, symbolically refers to a "hero aiming for his target, and also sounded good".
+Filming wrapped in November.

 Soundtrack

 The soundtrack album was composed by Hiphop Tamizha, making their first collaboration with director K. V. Anand and replacing his norm composer Harris Jayaraj.
 One of the songs in the album, "Happy New Year", was released on YouTube as a single on 30 December 2016.
 The audio rights are also secured by the production house itself, alongside Divo.
-The whole album was launched at Suryan FM 93.5 on 12 February 2017.
+The whole album was launched at Suryan FM on 12 February 2017.
 Reviewing the album, The Times of India wrote, "With KV Anand moving away from Harris Jayaraj, the album has songs that have the feel of the songs of his films, albeit with a twist".